Craving something new? We've got you covered.

 Here's a look at some upcoming and recent openings that offer a little variety for your dining life.

-YO! opening March 16: The U.K.-based chain that brought conveyor-belt sushi to London will be heading to the Flatiron District at 23 W. 23rd St., with a long-awaited opening in mid-March.
-For more info, visit yosushiusa.com.
+YO!: The U.K.-based chain that brought conveyor-belt sushi to London opened in the Flatiron District on March 16.
+23 W. 23rd St., yosushiusa.com.

-abcV: The new plant-focused restaurant from Jean-Georges Vongerichten and Paulette Cole is open at long last, the latest Vongerichten to grace the inside of the ABC Carpet + Home department store at 38 E. 19th St. in Flatiron.
-The menu offers dishes like vanilla chia bowls with dates, cacao, Brazil nuts, hemp and fruit and millet congee for breakfast, and avocado lettuce cups and ancient grain pilaf with baby turnip, hazelnut, avocado, lemon and crunchy sorghum for lunch.
-The spot — open now just for breakfast, lunch and to-go orders with dinner soon to come — also serves teas, juices and organic wines.
+abcV: The new plant-focused restaurant from Jean-Georges Vongerichten and Paulette Cole is open at long last, the latest Vongerichten to grace the inside of the ABC Carpet + Home department store at 38 E. 19th St. in the Flatiron.
+The menu offers dishes like vanilla chia bowls with dates, cacao, Brazil nuts, hemp and fruit and millet congee for breakfast and avocado lettuce cups and ancient grain pilaf with baby turnip, hazelnut, avocado, lemon and crunchy sorghum for lunch.
+The spot -- open now just for breakfast, lunch and to-go orders with dinner soon to come -- also serves teas, juices and organic wines.